S-K-o-I/ETERNAL-INITIATIVE/README.md

+## Contributing
+We welcome contributions through **forking** the repository, but **pull requests** will not be accepted.
+Please fork the repository, make your modifications, and submit your contributions via email or other collaboration methods.

 # ETERNAL-INITIATIVE
 The Eternal Doctrine of Nonprofit Intent, Expansion, and Protection: A commitment to open-source collaboration, ethical scholarship, and global accessibility.